Reaganxr/NetworkDocs/README.md

 ## 1. Overview
 This document describes the design and implementation of a home network built using Cisco Packet Tracer.
-The network simulates a real-world residential setup, including internet connectivity, internal device communication, and basic security and NAT configurations.
+The network simulates a real-world residential setup, including internet connectivity, internal device communication, and basic security, NAT, and access control configurations.

 <p align="center">
   <img src="PTTopology.png" width="600">